ElectricalGang

 Transformer Testing | Types of Transformer Testing

 An electrical device that transfers electrical energy from one circuit to another through mutual induction between windings is known as a transformer.
 The main working principle of a transformer is electromagnetic induction.
-There are two types of windings in a transformer, one is primary winding and the other is secondary winding.
+There are two types of windings in a transformer, one is primary winding and the other is the secondary winding.
 This winding is used to increase or decrease the voltage.

 Transformers play a very important role in the entire electrical distribution system.
 If the transformer in this system does not work properly then the entire distribution system depending on it may be damaged.
 And there will be no possibility of transferring electrical energy.